Strong Secrecy from Channel Resolvability: Conclusion

 \section{Conclusion}

-We have analyzed several models of secure communication over noisy channels by exploiting the idea that the fundamental coding mechanism to ensure secrecy is related to resolvability.
-This approach has allowed us to establish results for generic channels and for stronger secrecy metrics than the usual average mutual information rate between messages and eavesdropper's observations.
+We have analyzed several models of secure communication by building upon the work of Csisz\'ar~\cite{Csiszar1996} and Hayashi~\cite{Hayashi2006} and by exploiting the idea that the coding mechanism to ensure secrecy can be tied to channel resolvability.
+This approach has allowed us to establish several results for generic channels and for stronger secrecy metrics than the usual average mutual information rate between messages and eavesdropper's observations.

-From a technical point of view, deriving secrecy from resolvability provides a conceptually simple approach to analyze the secure achievable rates of many models.
-Although we have limited examples of applications to mixed, compound, and wireless channels, the connection between secrecy and resolvability is useful in many other settings.
-Examples of secure communication models for which deriving secrecy from resolvability simplifies the analysis include queuing channels~\cite{Dunn2009}, wireless channels with imperfect state information~\cite{Bloch2009}, runlength-limited channels ~\cite{Sankarasubramaniam2009}, and two-way wiretap channels~\cite{Pierrot2011a}.
+From a technical point of view, deriving secrecy from channel resolvability provides a conceptually simple approach to analyze the secure achievable rates of many models.
+Although we have limited applications to mixed, compound, and wireless channels, the connection between secrecy and channel resolvability is useful in many other settings.
+Examples of secure communication models for which deriving secrecy from channel resolvability simplifies the analysis include queuing channels~\cite{Dunn2009}, wireless channels with imperfect state information~\cite{Bloch2009,Bloch2012b}, runlength-limited channels ~\cite{Sankarasubramaniam2009}, and two-way wiretap channels~\cite{Pierrot2011a}.

-From a practical perspective, we believe that the connection between strong secrecy and resolvability is fundamental.
-We have provided evidence of this connection by proving that, for binary symmetric wiretap channels, sequences of random capacity-based wiretap codes, which are implicitly used in~\cite{Wyner1975,Csiszar1978}, cannot achieve the strong secrecy capacity.
-Although this result has a limited scope, it is consistent with practical code constructions achieving strong secrecy rates~\cite{Mahdavifar2011,Subramanian2011} and other approaches based on privacy amplification~\cite{Maurer2000,Matsumoto2010arXiv}.
+From a practical perspective, we believe that the connection between strong secrecy and channel resolvability opens intriguing perspectives for code design.
+In particular, we have provided evidence that this connection circumvents a weakness of capacity-based wiretap codes, which cannot always achieve the strong secrecy capacity.
+This observation is consistent with practical code constructions achieving strong secrecy rates~\cite{Mahdavifar2011,Subramanian2011} and other approaches based on privacy amplification~\cite{Maurer2000,Matsumoto2010arXiv,Hayashi2011}.

 Our results can be extended in several directions.
 For instance, the coding mechanisms for secrecy presented in Section~\ref{sec:shann-ciph-syst} for Shannon's cipher system and in Section~\ref{sec:arbitr-wiret-chann} for wiretap channels can be combined without much difficulty using a coding scheme similar to that proposed in~\cite{Yamamoto1997}.
 One could also further investigate the nature of the coding mechanisms for secrecy in secret-key agreement models.
-Some results along these lines are already available, for instance in~\cite{Csiszar1996,Bloch2010b,Watanabe2009}.
+Some results along these lines are already available, for instance in~\cite{Csiszar1996,Bloch2010b,Watanabe2010a}.

 \appendices